 - give to others – even the smallest act can count, whether it's a smile, a thank you or a kind word.
 Larger acts, such as volunteering at your local community centre, can improve your mental wellbeing and help you build new social networks.
 Learn more in Give for mental wellbeing.

-- take notice – be more aware of the present moment, including your feelings and thoughts, your body and the world around you.
+- be mindful – be more aware of the present moment, including your feelings and thoughts, your body and the world around you.
 Some people call this awareness "mindfulness", and it can positively change the way you feel about life and how you approach challenges.
-Learn more in Awareness for mental wellbeing.
+Learn more in Mindfulness for mental wellbeing.